mjul/free-monad-interpreter-for-pascal/README.md

 It could probably be improved with some `and_then` functions to chain the steps and align them vertically albeit a bit more verbosely.

+Some people have tried to alleviate this using macros, see the list of literature below.

 # Compiler Front-End